Click here to return to the main Character page.

 - Bad Boss: Lead his own team to their deaths in chapter 9.
 Made worse by the fact that he his heart-to-hearts showed him training Shingo to survive and was the one who personally got each of them a spot on the White Whale.

 - Blessed with Suck: His One-Winged Angel.
 He's a giant monster who can't control his own body.

 - Body Horror: The chimera he gets turned into after falling into the protoplasm pool with Luxaar is a hideous amalgamation of several creatures, which he isn't even the dominant conscience of.
 For instance, not only does he have multiple animal heads all over his right arm, he's also got Luxaar's face on the palm of his left hand due to his DNA getting mixed in the protoplasm after dissolving in it.

-- Blade on a Stick: Uses Javelins as his melee Weapon of Choice.
+- Blade on a Stick: Uses Javelins as his melee weapons.

 - Cold Sniper: His weapon style and overall personality.

 - Crusading Widower: Lao, a party member, became The Mole in revenge for losing his family after they were denied passage on the White Whale.